conduktor/conduktor-coding-challenge/README.md

 ## 1/ Software Development

-Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin or a [scalafx](https://www.scalafx.org/) application in Scala, (or a web front-end / Scala backend but that's not how Conduktor is made yet!) where we can see records from a topic:
+Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin or a [scalafx](https://www.scalafx.org/) application in Scala (with ZIO), (or a web front-end / Scala backend but that's not how Conduktor is made yet!) where we can see records from a topic:

 - Do not use FXML but plain code for views.
 - I should be able to set a Kafka bootstrap address